Home › Intelligence › Personnel Accountability › Bryant, Delisha L

 Sources

-- GPS records — death totals and decedent names
+- GPS records — personnel timeline, death counts, and facility-specific statistics

 Positions Held